Protricity/relay/README.md

 ##Relay Introduces **Unified Channels**

-All you will need to join a Relay Unified Channel is the channel name.
-Channels are case-insensitive and consist of a string of alphanumeric and special characters.
+All you will need to join a *Relay Unified Channel* is the **channel name**.
+Channels are case-insensitive and consist of a **string of alphanumeric and special characters**.
 Anyone can subscribe to any channel, and create private channels of their own, but only Registered Members may create public channels.

 ![alt text][ks-unified-channels]

 Once a channel is suggested, you may subscribe at any time enabling such activities as:
-Text/HTML chat with people in the channel (like chat rooms or IRC) Relay (!) an audio or video stream to everyone in the channel Announce your Public Key Identity to a channel with a business or proximity.
+* **Text/HTML** chat with people in the channel (like chat rooms or IRC)
+* Relay (!) an **audio or video stream** to everyone in the channel
+* Announce your **Public Key Identity** to a channel with a business or proximity.
-Share P2P files with everyone in your proximity, including people who have not added you as a contact yet.
+* **Share P2P files** with everyone in your proximity, including people who have not added you as a contact yet.
 This is also a good way to make new contacts.